 Dorothy Emry is a writer who, has two books available on Amazon: Zombie Blues, a short story collection, and Zombie Café, a novel.
 Both are more Zombieland than Walking Dead in feel, a mix of comic absurdity and drama.
 So far, she has one published science fiction short story to her name: “Outside the Grid” the story of a mad Mars rover, which appeared in the fourth issue of Escape Velocity, The Magazine of Science Fact and Fiction, published by Adventure Books of Seattle and edited by Geoff Nelder and Robert Blevins and later reprinted in Escape Velocity: The Anthology.
 She’s had three paranormal romance novellas published under the pen name Kat Duarte: Rise of the Wolf, Angel gets Her Wings, and Goldie and the Three Bares (all, sadly, now out of print).
 More recently she authored one of the chapters for Army of Brass (April 2018), a collaborative Steampunk novel.
 She has also written book reviews for StaticMultiMedia.com.
-The reviews and interviews aren’t up on the site anymore, but they are archived here on Nerdwrites.
+The reviews and interviews aren’t up on that site anymore, but they are archived here on Nerdwrites.

 I graduated from college with a B.A. in Studio Art, a minor in English and lots of credits in Theater.
 Then I got a job at a major department store and stayed in retail for seventeen years, working my way up from restaurant staff to the executive level ( at a very small store).
 Go figure.
 All through those years, I scribbled away at fiction writing in my spare time and developed my credentials as a nerd.
 How much of a nerd?
 I read the Lord of the Rings twice before the films were w twinkle in Peter Jackson’s eyes and own, on VHF and DVD, the theatrical cuts as well as the boxed DVD sets of the extended versions.
 And yes, I have watched all the special features and commentary tracks.
 But, no, I haven’t yet dressed up as Hobbit, Elf, or Dwarf for Halloween or any other occasion.
 Still, I’m pretty far gone according to the nerdomometer.
 However could this have happened, you might – or might not – ask?